openmrv/MRV/Formatted/Modules_2/coded.md

 *   Post-processing of results from CODED to increase change detection accuracy
 *   Application of a modified version of CODED to use Sentinel-1 radar imagery

-### 2.1 Pre-requisites for this module
+### 2.1 Pre-requisites

-* Google Earth Engine (GEE) concepts (please refer to Section 1.1 of Module 1.1 Image mosaic/composite creation for Landsat and Sentinel-2 in Google Earth Engine for useful GEE resources)
+* Google Earth Engine (GEE) concepts
   * Getting a user account
   * Image handling in GEE
   * Basic syntax of functions
   * Basic image processing, including choice of imagery, cloud-screening, mosaicking and compositing
-* It is highly recommended that you finish the previous tutorials:
-  * Module 1
-    * 1.1 Image mosaic/composite creation for Landsat and Sentinel-2 in Google Earth Engine
+> NOTE: Refer to process "Pre-processing" and tool "GEE" here on OpenMRV for more information and resources for working in Google Earth Engine
-    * 1.2 Training Data Collection
-      * 1.2.1 Training Data Collection Using QGIS, or
-      * 1.2.2 Training Data Collection Using Google Earth Engine
-    * 1.3 Land Cover and Land Use Classification in Google Earth Engine
-  * Module 2
-    * 2.1 Basics of Change Detection methods
-    * 2.2 LandTrendr
-    * 2.3 Continuous Change Detection and Classification (CCDC)

 ## 3 Tutorial: Continuous Degradation Detection (CODED)